-Best Curling Iron of 2020
+The 5 Best Curling Irons of 2023

-If a motorized curler is your styling tool of choice when it comes to curling your hair, then we think it is hard to go wrong with the CHI Spin N Curl.
+If a motorized curler is your styling tool of choice for curling your hair, we think it's hard to go wrong with the Chi Spin N Curl.
 This option can make fast work of even the thickest and longest hair, expediting your morning routine considerably if you curl your hair every day.
-The 1" barrel can heat up to 410°F, locking in your curls, all while being almost completely enclosed by guards, making it very hard to burn yourself.
-It's also compatible with 110-240 VAC, making it a great travel option, and has a very long swivel cord so you aren't caught short.
+The one inch barrel can heat up to 410°F, locking in your curls, all while being almost completely enclosed by guards, making it very hard to burn yourself.
+It's also compatible with 110-240 VAC, making it a great travel option, and has a very long swivel cord, making maneuverability a breeze.

-If you are looking for the ease and efficiency of a motorized option when it comes to curling your hair but don't want to spend the money for a premium option, then we would suggest you check out Conair INFINITIPRO Curl Secret.
-This motorized tool makes it quick and easy to style your hair, all while keeping the heated element enclosed and away from your hands.
-It has 2 different heat levels and 3 timer settings to customize your curls.
+If you want the ease and efficiency of a motorized option but don't want to spend the money for a premium tool, check out Conair INFINITIPRO Curl Secret.
+This motorized curling iron makes styling your hair quick and easy and keeps the heated element enclosed and away from your hands.
+It has two different heat levels and three timer settings, so you can get your curls just the way you like them.
 The Curl Secret is also quite comfortable to hold and user-friendly once you get the hang of using it.

 This tool is also available in fewer barrel diameters than its Professional Series sibling, notably omitting the smallest and the largest options.
 We also found the dials to adjust the temperature and turn this iron on or off to be a little spiky and harder to turn than some of the other options.
 However, we still would easily recommend this tool to anyone looking to save a little money and isn't bothered by the shorter cord and smaller range of available barrel diameters.

-While this isn't our absolutely favorite curling tool, the BaByliss Pro Nano Titanium Spring is a solid curling iron in our books.
-It has many of the features that we like in the top-tier products — including a longer cord — but just didn't find it quite as easy or user-friendly when it came to curling.
+While not in our list of favorites, the BaBylissPRO Nano Titanium Spring is still a solid curling iron in our books.
+It has many of the features that we love in the premium models — including a longer cord — but we just didn't find it as easy or user-friendly when it came to curling.
 It offers very uniform clamping pressure across the length of the barrel and has a stable stand, as well as a safety cap to minimize accidental burns while in use.

-The Conair Instant Heat 1 ½" is far from our favorite curling iron but at least is usually one of the least expensive.
+The Conair Instant Heat 1 1/2-inch is far from our favorite curling iron but at least is usually one of the least expensive.
 It has a decently comfortable and easy-to-hold handle, with a built-in stand that securely balances this styling tool when not in use.
 It has typical curling performance and a solid amount of adjustability when it comes to the temperature, along with a Turbo button — though we didn't immediately find this to be particularly useful.

 While this product does offer a wide range of temperature adjustability, the dial to set the temperature feels a little awkwardly placed.
 It also is marked with a scale from 0-25, compared to actual degree settings.
 We also think the clamp lever could be a little more comfortable to use, particularly for anyone with a smaller grip.
-It's a cheap curling option that might be fine for very occasional use but we would suggest spending a bit more for a different option if you use one of these regularly.
+It's a cheap curling option that might be fine for very occasional use, but we would suggest spending a bit more for a different option if you use one of these regularly.

-Finishing at the back of the group, the INFINITIPRO by Conair Nano Tourmaline Ceramic Curling Iron did little to impress us.
-It delivered very lackluster results across our tests but we did like that it has an automatic off feature and an included heat shield to cover the heating element.
+Finishing at the back of the group, the INFINITIPRO by Conair Nano Tourmaline Ceramic did little to impress us.
+It delivered very lackluster results across our tests, though we did appreciate its automatic off feature and the included heat shield to cover the heating element.